open-ecosystem-federation/about/README.md

 ## Our mission

-- maintain an open and collaborative approach across government, industry and academia
+The OEF’s mission is to establish and maintain an open and collaborative alliance across government, industry and academia that will:

-- build a set of composable parts comprising an **ecosystem toolkit**
-- reduce the cost of moving information, things and people
-- permit parties to borrow due diligence and make decisions based on the composition of distributed expertise
+- develop an ecosystem toolkit comprising a set of composable parts that permits parties to share tokens of value about common domains of interest, thereby enabling rapid decision making and inference based on the machine-readable composition of distributed effort and expertise
-- reduce duplication in the storage of information
-- reduce duplication of inference over information
-- allow rapid decision making and inference over machine readable data
-- reduce the impact of IT on the environment
+- deploy a reference implementation of the ecosystem toolkit
-- decrease the cost of administration over valuable and highly re-used insight and information
+- promote the ecosystem toolkit as a mechanism to reduce the frictional cost of moving incremental information between parties; reduce the dependency on intermediate information infrastructure; reduce duplication in the administration of information; reduce duplication in the deployment of expertise and inference over that information; reduce the impact of IT on the environment
+- maintain and evolve the ecosystem toolkit over time

 ## The Ecosystem Toolkit